Erotemic/shitspotter/README.rst

 later).

 I want to give special thanks to my two poop machines - Honey and Bezoar - who inspired this project.
-Without them this project would not be possible.
+Without them ShitSpotter would not be possible.

 ..
 Image of Honey And Bezoar
 .. image:: https://i.imgur.com/MWQVs0w.jpg